Feyerabend/vm/jvm1/README.md

     (L[java/lang/String;)V
 ```

-Compare above the hexfile (picture).
+Compare above the hexfile (picture above).
 This is, decoded, a call with the argument of a string array
 (returning a void).

+So far what we have seen is reading class files.
+The discussion so far has been what can be illustrated thus:

 ![Sample class read](../assets/images/jvm.png)